God Wars: Future Past: Story

-Shrine Battles

-"Optional battles outside of the main story.
-They help provide the player with valuable levelling up opportunities and gives the player a chance to get better equipment".
-The player can level up the shrine to increase the bonuses that can be received if they worship.
-The shrine "max level is 9".

 Development

 The game was first announced by Kadokawa Games in November 2014 under its codename Project Code: Tsukiyomi.
 Upon its first reveal, it was merely referred to as a simulation role-playing game with Japanese themes for PlayStation consoles, without mentioning any specific systems.
 The game was first announced under its officially name, God Wars: Beyond Time, a year later in November 2015, alongside another Kadakowa Games title Root Letter.
 The game contains character artwork from Mino Taro of the Love Plus series of video games and creature/monster designs by Sawaki Takeyasu, the creature designer for games like Devil May Cry, Ōkami and El Shaddai: Ascension of the Metatron.
 While the game's reveal was strictly a Japanese event, journalists noted that slides from the presentation referred to the title being scheduled for a "worldwide release" in 2016.
 After multiple delays, the game was released in June 2017.

 Reception and sales

 The PS4 released of the game received mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the game has an average score of 74 out of 100, which indicates "mixed or average reviews" based on 16 reviews.

-Martin Patiño from PlayStation Lifestyle gave the game an 8 out of 10, criticising the dated 3D visuals and awkward dialogues but praising the 2D visuals, gameplay, characters and progression system, stating: "In spite its few flaws, SRPG fans will surely enjoy this latest outing by Kadokawa Games and newcomers who are able to take the genre’s traditionally slower pace may find themselves hooked."
-Most critics admits that this is an improvement over Kadokawa Games' previous tactical RPG Natural Doctrine, which was panned for its unforgiving difficulty, bland story and characters, outdated graphics and slow gameplay.
+Martin Patiño from PlayStation Lifestyle gave the game an 8 out of 10, criticising the dated 3D visuals and awkward dialogue but praising the 2D visuals, gameplay, characters and progression system, stating: "In spite its few flaws, SRPG fans will surely enjoy this latest outing by Kadokawa Games and newcomers who are able to take the genre’s traditionally slower pace may find themselves hooked."

 The game's initial release across PS4 and Vita had sold over 100,000 copies worldwide as of June 27, 2017.